-The dynamic response factor (C{dyn}) shall be determined for structures or elements of structures with natural first mode fundamental frequencies as follows:
+The dynamic response factor $(C{dyn})$ shall be determined for structures or elements of structures with natural first-mode fundamental frequencies as follows:

-- (a) Greater than 1 Hz, $C{dyn} = 1.0$. - (b) Less than 1 Hz- - (i) for tall buildings and towers- - (A) less than 0.2 Hz is not covered by this Standard, - (B) between 1 Hz and 0.2 Hz, C{dyn} shall be as defined in Clause 6.2 for alongwind response and Clause 6.3 for crosswind response; - (C) where the frequencies of vibration for the two fundamental modes of sway are within 10% of each other and are both less than 0.4 Hz, this is not covered by this Standard; - (ii) for cantilever roofs- - (A) less than 0.5 Hz is not covered by this Standard, - (B) between 1 Hz and 0.5 Hz, C{dyn} shall be as defined in Paragraph D5, Appendix D.
+- (a) Greater than 1 Hz, $C{dyn} = 1.0$ . - (b) Less than 1 Hz- - (i) for tall buildings and freestanding towers- - (A) less than 0.2 Hz is not covered by this Standard; - (B) between 1 Hz and 0.2 Hz, $C{dyn}$ shall be as defined in Clause 6.2 for alongwind response and Clause 6.3 for crosswind response; - (C) where the frequencies of vibration for the two fundamental modes of sway are within 10% of each other and are both less than 0.4 Hz, this is not covered by this Standard; - (ii) for cantilever roofs- - (A) less than 0.5 Hz is not covered by this Standard; - (B) between 1 Hz and 0.5 Hz, $C{dyn}$ shall be as defined in Paragraph D5, Appendix D.

-- 1 Appendix G provides information on calculating accelerations for serviceability in tall windsensitive structures. - 2 For natural frequencies less than 0.2 Hz, heights greater than 200 m, or whenever significant coupling is evident in the first three modes of vibration, wind tunnel testing should be undertaken
+- 1 Appendix G provides information on calculating accelerations for serviceability in tall windsensitive structures. - 2 For natural frequencies less than 0.2 Hz, heights greater than 200 m, or whenever significant coupling is evident in the first three modes of vibration, wind-tunnel testing should be undertaken. - 3 Dynamic response factors for roofs supported on two or more sides with natural frequencies less than 1 Hz are not provided in this Standard.
+Special studies such as wind-tunnel testing should be undertaken.

-6.2 ALONG-WIND RESPONSE OF TALL BUILDINGS AND TOWERS
+6.2 ALONG-WIND RESPONSE OF TALL BUILDINGS AND FREESTANDING TOWERS